jayleicn/TVRetrieval/README.md

 To train it for only the moment localization, append `--lw_neg_q 0 --lw_neg_ctx 0`.
 To train it for only video retrieval, append `--lw_st_ed 0`.

-Training using the above config will stop at around epoch 60, around 4 hours on a single 2080Ti GPU server.
+Training using the above config will stop at around epoch 60, around 4 hours with a single 2080Ti GPU.
 You should get ~2.6 for VCMR R@1, IoU=0.7 on val set.
 The resulting model and config will be saved at a dir:
 `baselines/crossmodal_moment_localization/results/tvr-video_sub-test_run-*`.